KkkelseyWen/Lazors/README.md

 - Ziyi Wang: zwang412@jh.edu

 ## Background
-Lazors is a puzzle game of lasers and mirrors in which players need to arrange blocks wisely to hit all the targets.
+&ensp;&ensp;Lazors is a puzzle game of lasers and mirrors in which players need to arrange blocks wisely to hit all the targets.
 It offers more than a hundred levels, ranging from easy distractions to hard challenges.

-This game is available on [Steam](https://steamcommunity.com/app/341290), [Google Play](https://play.google.com/store/apps/details?id=net.pyrosphere.lazors&hl=en&pli=1) and [Apple Store](https://apps.apple.com/us/app/lazors/id386458926).
+&ensp;&ensp;This game is available on [Steam](https://steamcommunity.com/app/341290),
+[Google Play](https://play.google.com/store/apps/details?id=net.pyrosphere.lazors&hl=en&pli=1)
+and [Apple Store](https://apps.apple.com/us/app/lazors/id386458926).

 ## Project Overview

-The Lazors project aims find solutions to specified lazor puzzles.
+&ensp;&ensp;The Lazors project aims find solutions to specified lazor puzzles.

 ### How to use it?
-Get the .bff file which represents the puzzle and put it into the program to generate a solution.
+&ensp;&ensp;Get the .bff file which represents the puzzle and put it into the program to generate a solution.
 A standard .bff file contains the following information:
 ```
 GRID START